awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway-load-balancer.md

 ## Creating a Gateway Load Balancer endpoint<a name="create-gwlbe"></a>

-To create a Gateway Load Balancer endpoint you must specify the VPC in which to create the endpoint, and the service to which to establish the connection\.
+To create a Gateway Load Balancer endpoint, you must specify the VPC in which to create the endpoint, and the service to which to establish the connection\.

 ------
 #### [ Console ]